 3. Members of the Committee must belong to at least one commission but may not belong to more than two.
-Exceptions may be made by the Bureau for members belonging to the smaller national delegations.
+Exceptions may be made by the Bureau for members belonging to national delegations which have fewer members than the number of commissions.